ericwq/aprilsh/network/readme.md

 - pick the latest remote state.
 - add state to overlay.
-- calculate the state difference and send it to remote server.
+- calculate the state difference and send it to local output.
 - update the latest remote state.

 ### process network input